Otto Böckel: Political activity

 Initially an independent at the start of the 1890s he formed his own group, the Antisemitische Volkspartei.
-This party ran in alliance with the Deutschsoziale antisemitische Partei of Max Liebermann von Sonnenberg in the 1890 election, with the new alliance capturing five seats of which four were held by Böckel's party.
+This party ran in alliance with the Deutschsoziale Partei of Max Liebermann von Sonnenberg in the 1890 election, with the new alliance capturing five seats of which four were held by Böckel's party.
 As well as his political movement, Böckel also organised the Mitteldeutscher Bauernverein, an antisemitic agrarian movement that counted as many as 15,000 members involved co-operative and banking schemes that purposefully sought to exclude Jews.
 His various movements provided an early entry to politics for later figures such as Heinrich Class.
 The youngest member of the Reichstag, he continued his populist appeals, holding mass torch-lit rallies of his followers, a technique later favoured by the Nazi Party.

 In 1893 the Antisemitische Volkspartei merged with Oswald Zimmermann's followers under the name German Reform Party.

 Decline

 However the Tivoli Congress killed off Böckel's political influence as the German Conservative Party adopted antisemitism and he rejected overtures from Theodor Fritsch to become part of a wider antisemitic coalition as he disliked Fritsch personally.
 Böckel was replaced as leader of the independent antisemites in 1894 by Otto Hirschel and Philipp Köhler and his influence declined.
 Meanwhile, his agrarian group, hamstrung somewhat by Böckel's own lack of money was, much to his dismay, largely swallowed up by the Junker-controlled Agrarian League.
 He was attacked by conservative antisemites such as Adolf Stoecker for a supposed lack of commitment, with a comment Böckel made that "the money-greedy capitalist, never mind whether Jew or non-Jew, is the destroying angel of our people" used by his critics to claim that he had abandoned antisemitism for socialism.

 He lost his seat in the 1903 election but returned in 1907 when the independent antisemites had an unexpected growth in support.
 However he had grown disillusioned with the democratic process, whilst his reputation had been damaged by fathering an illegitimate child, and he left politics in 1909.
 Having become reconciled to the more traditional right he occasionally spoke for the Conservatives and the Agrarian League but a failed attempt to return to the Reichstag in 1912 was to be his last political activity.
 He retired to Michendorf in Brandenburg and faded into obscurity, dying in poverty.